dwarvesf/playbook/engineering/README.md

 # The philosophy

 We do Agile and we stand for the Craftsmanship in Software Development.
-The below philosophy is what we follow at Dwarves Foundation
+The below philosophy help to shape up the way we think and react in our daily life.
+They are what we encourage to follow at Dwarves Foundation

 - [Agile](#agile)
 - [Craftsmanship](#craftsmanship)